Doctors try to make sense of cancer's genetic jumble

 Foundation Medicine, based in Cambridge, Massachusetts, was founded by a group of cancer geneticists from the Broad Institute, Dana-Farber Cancer Institute, Harvard Medical School and Massachusetts Institute of Technology.

-The company's lab opened in October and has been doing genomic profiling for drugmakers including Sanofi, Celgene, Novartis and Johnson & Johnson.
+The company's lab opened in October and has been doing genomic profiling for drugmakers including Sanofi (SASY.PA), Celgene (CELG.O), Novartis NOVN.VX and Johnson & Johnson (JNJ.N).
 Foundation Medicine unveiled its genetic profiling test at the ASCO meeting.

 "Somehow we expect that the community oncologist is magically going to get his or her arms around the vast number of molecular diagnostic tests that are available for any given mutation," said Dr. Michael Pellini, Foundation Medicine's president and chief executive officer.